Gravitational wave signatures of preheating in Higgs--$R^2$ inflation: Model

 where $M^2 \equiv M_{\rm P}^2 - \xi v^2$, with $M_{\rm P}$ being the reduced Planck mass and $v$ the vacuum expectation value of the $\phi$ field, the subscript J denotes that the action is given in the Jordan frame, and $V_{\rm J}(\phi)$ is the scalar potential of the $\phi$ field.
 A scalar-tensor theory that is mathematically equivalent to the action \eqref{eqn:original-action} can be obtained by introducing an auxiliary field $\psi$~\cite{DeFelice:2010aj}:

 We can easily verify that varying the action \eqref{eqn:jordan-action} with respect to the $\psi$ field results in $\psi=R_{\rm J}$ from which the original action \eqref{eqn:original-action} can be recovered.
-The auxiliary field $\psi$ is commonly referred to as the scalaron whose mass dimension is two, and we refer to the $\phi$ field as the Higgs field.\footnote{ We stress that the Higgs field here does not necessarily represent the Standard Model Higgs field. } In this work, we consider $V_{\rm J}(\phi) = \lambda \phi^4/4$ together with $v=0$.\footnote{ A nonzero vacuum expectation value $v \neq 0$ may exhibit an interesting preheating phenomenon such as the oscillon formation; see, {\it e.g.}, Ref.~\cite{Kim:2021ipz}. } We thus set $M=M_{\rm P}$ from now on.
+The auxiliary field $\psi$ is commonly referred to as the scalaron whose mass dimension is two, and we refer to the $\phi$ field as the Higgs field.\footnote{ We stress that the $\phi$ field is not the Standard Model Higgs field.
+Studies of preheating for the Standard Model Higgs inflation model include Refs.~\cite{Bezrukov:2008ut,Garcia-Bellido:2008ycs,Repond:2016sol,Sfakianakis:2018lzf,Hamada:2020kuy}. } In this work, we consider $V_{\rm J}(\phi) = \lambda \phi^4/4$ together with $v=0$.\footnote{ A nonzero vacuum expectation value $v \neq 0$ may exhibit an interesting preheating phenomenon such as the oscillon formation; see, {\it e.g.}, Ref.~\cite{Kim:2021ipz}. } We thus set $M=M_{\rm P}$ from now on.

 One may bring the Jordan-frame action \eqref{eqn:jordan-action} to the Einstein frame where the gravity sector takes the standard Einstein-Hilbert action via the conformal transformation or Weyl rescaling,